-We first compare the three market models with a linear storage model in which the storage power ratings, efficiencies, and discharge costs are constant.
-As shown in Table~\ref{tab:profit}, the single-period model with SoC segment bids (RTD-5) only loses 2.7\% of profit compared to the multi-period model (Multi) due to hourly bidding limitations.
-The energy storage can't change bids according to price/opportunity cost variation within hours and submits averaged bids to the system operator instead.
-The single-period model with single-segment bids (RTD-1) loses 9.6\% more profit compared to RTD-5.
-The result shows the multi-segment storage model improves storage profit in the market even under the linear energy storage model setting.
+We first compare the three market models using an SoC-independent storage model in which the storage power ratings, efficiencies, and discharge costs are constant.
+The year-round result of 2016 is shown in Table~\ref{tab:profit}.
+The single-period model with SoC segment bids (RTD-5) only loses 2.7\% of profit compared to the multi-period model (Multi) due to hourly bidding limitations.
+The energy storage cannot change bids according to price/opportunity cost variation within hours and submits averaged bids to the system operator instead.
+The single-period model with 1-segment bids (RTD-1) loses 9.6\% more profit than RTD-5.
+The result shows that RTD-5 improves storage profit in the market even energy storage parameters are SoC-independent because RTD-5 incorporates SoC-dependent opportunity value.
 The single-period dispatch decouples inter-temporal decision variables, which reduces problem complexity.
-Therefore, the solution times of single-period models are lower than they are for the multi-period model.
+Therefore, the solution times for single-period models are lower than for the multi-period model.